 - ✓ Protect vital services from austerity measures.
 Childcare, care services for dependent and elderly persons should be considered as vital services.
 Monitor the implementation of the Barcelona targets (2002) on childcare, paying particular attention to quality, affordability and accessibility.
+Go 'beyond Barcelona' and address quality care for the elderly.
 Cuts in care services result in transferring these to families, with women taking the main responsibility for care.
-Privatisation of care services, particularly child care, is resulting in exorbitant costs and an effective barrier to women's equal participation on the labour-market.
+Privatisation of care services, particularly child care, is resulting in exorbitant costs and an effective barrier to women's equal participation on the labourmarket.
 CSRs should be issued to all Member States and monitored every year.
-Monitor the implementation of the Parental Leave Directive and the barriers to the take-uprate of men. - ✓ Recognise the diversity of women and ensure that CSRs address recommendations to ensure effective equality of inter alia older women, women in rural areas, women with disabilities, migrant women. - Recognise that young women face particular barriers accessing the labour-market notably, access to apprenticeships and skills programmes that are gender biased and reinforce occupational gender segregation; young women are perceived as potential pregnant workers; CSRs should call on Member States to adopt a strong revised maternity leave directive to protect young women prior to, during leave and on return to work after child birth. - ✓ Recognise that women in every age group are more likely to live in poverty than men.
-Single mothers, older women and migrant women are particularly vulnerable and should be reflected in the CSRs, notably with regards to inter alia fuel poverty and housing. - ✓ Monitor the implementation of the EU Directive7 on equal treatment between women and men engaged in a self-employed activity which was due to be transposed by August 2012 and in particular implementation of positive action measures8 to promote entrepreneurship initiatives among women. - ✓ Recommend to all Member States to reduce the gender pay gap by five percentage point target with the aim of eliminating the gap by 2020.
-Monitor the implementation of European guidance on gender neutral classification and evaluation systems. - ✓ Strengthen consultation with civil society, including women's organisations, prior to the drafting of National Reform Programmes, National Stability and Convergence Programmes and assessment in the follow-up to the CSRs.
-Ensure meaningful consultation, providing feedback and information of the whole process. - ✓ Safeguard the effective implementation of women's rights and gender equality by ensuring that public mechanisms are fully effective and ensure that women's NGOs are funded to enable them to play their role in voicing women's concerns, informing them of their rights and means of redress, as well as providing vital services to women throughout the EU.
+Monitor the implementation of the Parental Leave Directive and the barriers to the take-up-rate of men. - ✓ Recognise the diversity of women and ensure that CSRs address recommendations to ensure effective equality of inter alia older women, women in rural areas, women with disabilities, migrant women. - ✓ Recognise that young women face particular barriers accessing the labour-market notably, access to apprenticeships and skills programmes that are gender biased and reinforce occupational gender segregation; young women are perceived as potential pregnant workers; CSRs should call on Member States to adopt a strong revised maternity leave directive to protect young women prior to, during leave and on return to work after child birth. - ✓ Recognise that women in every age group are more likely to live in poverty than men.
+Single mothers, older women and migrant women are particularly vulnerable and should be reflected in the CSRs, notably with regards to inter alia fuel poverty and housing.